Snow White: The Fairest of Them All: Plot

-Snow White is introduced to seven dwarfs each named after the days of the week and possessing the power to transform into a rainbow to move from one place to another (but are only capable of this if all seven of them are present).
+Snow White is introduced to the dwarfs each named after the days of the week and possessing the power to transform into a rainbow to move from one place to another (but are only capable of this if all seven of them are present).
 The eldest is Sunday, who is a victim of one of Elspeth's spells which left half of him as a garden gnome.
-The dwarfs allow Snow White to clean their home, though the dwarf Wednesday is initially suspicious.
-When Elspeth learns that Snow White is still alive, she prepares a poisoned apple and disguises herself as Snow White's deceased mother, Josephine.
-Aided by Monday after deceiving him into believing he would be restored (but instead turning him into a full gnome.
-Elspeth finds Snow White and convinces her to eat the poisoned apple, which seemingly kills her.
+The dwarfs allow Snow White to clean their home, though dwarf Wednesday is initially suspicious.
+When Elspeth learns that Snow White is still alive, she prepares a poisoned apple and disguises herself as Josephine.
+Aided by dwarf Monday after deceiving him into believing he would be restored (but instead turning him into a full gnome), Elspeth finds Snow White and convinces her to eat the apple, which seemingly kills her.

 Elspeth is then turned back into her hideous former self once she attempts to use the mirror again.
-The Green-Eyed One appears and reveals that her evil deeds (moved by jealousy) have cost Elspeth her beauty, which is something he cannot undo.
-Angry at this revelation, Elspeth throws the mirror at the Green-Eyed One, but misses, breaking it in the process and fully trapping her in her true form.
+The djinn appears and reveals that her evil deeds have cost Elspeth her beauty, which is something he cannot undo.
+Angry at this revelation, Elspeth throws the mirror at the djinn, but misses, breaking it in the process and fully trapping her in her true form.
 Meanwhile, the dwarfs, unable to revive Snow White, place her in a coffin of ice and leave her near Monday's statue.
-When she receives a kiss of true love from Prince Alfred (still in his bear form), she is revived.
+After receiving a kiss of true love from Alfred (still in his bear form), she is revived.
 The spells cast upon Alfred, Sunday and Monday are broken and Elspeth's mirrors shatter, freeing John.
 Elspeth is also freed but is cornered and killed by the gnomes she had turned to stone, who have been released from their enchantments.
-Freed from Elspeth, the Green-Eyed One departs.
+Freed from Elspeth, the djinn departs.
 Snow White and Alfred live happily ever after while the dwarfs decide to move on to find Sleeping Beauty.